freevs/DBMS_SQL-Data-Science-Interview-Questions/SQL Data Science Interview Questions.md

 The having clause can contain aggregate functions. | 	It cannot contain aggregate functions.
 It restrict the query output by using some conditions	| It groups the output on basis of some rows or column

+### DISTINCT VS GROUP BY
+DISTINCT is used to filter unique records out of all records in the table.
+It removes the duplicate rows.
+GROUP BY returns just one record for each unique value in the column specified in group by

+The group gives the same result as distinct when no aggregate function is present.

+The major difference between the DISTINCT and GROUP BY is, GROUP BY operator is meant for the aggregating or grouping rows whereas DISTINCT is just used to get distinct values.

 ## What are set commands?
 **UNION**